Bitcoin Halving Countdown 2024 - Everything You Need to Know

 Make sure to DYOR as leverage could magnify your losses if you do not control your risks properly.
 Set proper take profit and stop loss levels to lock in your profits or limit your losses.
 KuCoin offers several advanced tools to help you prevent letting your emotions get in your way.

-6. Put Your BTC to Work and Earn Passive Income While Holding
+6. Earn Passive Income While HODLing BTC

 In addition to trading Bitcoin across various markets, you can leverage the various passive income generation opportunities KuCoin offers to grow your crypto holdings.
 KuCoin Earn offers several investment products to make the most of your bitcoins and generate passive income.
 Stake or lock them, deposit them in our Savings product for a more balanced approach towards crypto investing.